ahmednasser93/stockly-webapp/README.md

 wrangler pages deploy dist --project-name stockly-webapp --functions functions --branch main
 ```
 Ensure `functions/` is included so `/api/login` runs in production.

+## Widget Data Support

+The web admin API documentation includes information about widget data consumption.
+Mobile home screen widgets consume the same `get-stock` and `get-stocks` endpoints as the main app.

+**Note**: UI support for "Widget Preview" may be added in a future update to help QA test widget configurations.

+### Widget Data Format

+Widgets expect stock data that matches the standard `get-stock` response format, with additional fields for staleness detection:

+- `stale`: boolean - indicates if data is stale
+- `stale_reason`: string - reason for staleness (e.g., "provider_failure", "simulation_mode")
+- `lastUpdatedAt`: ISO8601 timestamp - when data was last updated

+Mobile apps cache this data locally for widget consumption.
+See the mobile app README for details on widget implementation.

+## Provider Failure Simulation

+The Settings page includes a "Developer Tools" tab that allows testing fallback behavior when external providers fail.

+### How to Use

+1. Navigate to **Settings → Developer Tools**
+2. Click **"Trigger Provider Failure (Test Mode)"** to enable simulation
+3. When enabled:
+   - The API will return stale cached data instead of calling external providers
+   - The status indicator shows **🔴 Simulation ACTIVE**
+4. Click **"Disable Failure Simulation"** to restore normal provider calls
+5. The status indicator shows **🟢 Simulation OFF** when disabled

+### Use Cases

+- **QA Testing**: Verify that the UI handles stale data correctly
+- **Fallback Testing**: Test resilience when providers fail
+- **UI Testing**: Validate warning banners and stale data indicators

+---

 ## How to Update / Maintain
 ```bash